i-amprince/CadenceCode/README.md

 * **Dynamic Room System:** Easily create or join private coding rooms with unique IDs and optional password protection.
 * **Real-Time Collaboration:** Experience instant code synchronization, allowing all users in a room to see changes as they happen.
 * **Multi-File Support:** Organize your projects efficiently by adding, editing, and switching between multiple files within a single room.
+* **Remove File (Owner Only):** The room owner can remove any file from the project.
+Other users cannot delete files.
 * **Multi-Language Compatibility:** Write and run code in popular languages including **JavaScript, Python, C++,** and **Java**.
 * **Cloud Code Execution:** Execute your code in the cloud via the **Judge0 API** and view the output instantly.
 * **Checkpoints:** Never lose your work!
 Save and restore code checkpoints for individual files.
+Checkpoints are visible and restorable from the editor.
 * **Integrated In-Room Chat:** Communicate effortlessly with your collaborators through the built-in chat panel.
 * **User Management:** Room owners have the ability to kick disruptive users, maintaining a productive environment.
 * **Responsive & Modern UI:** Enjoy a sleek, dark-themed, and mobile-friendly interface for a comfortable coding experience on any device.